-The expedition treks through the foothills of the Himalaya and then continues up towards the Sherpa capital of Namche Bazaar from where there are views of Mount Everest.
+The expedition treks through the foothills of the Himalayas and after the Moving Mountains camp and project continues up towards the Sherpa capital of Namche Bazaar from where there are views of Mount Everest.
 This is one of the more unusual capitals of the world, a whole town built in the ampitheatre of natural rock.

-For students and teachers alike this is an adventure into the foothills of the Himalayas, exploring traditional Sherpa culture and living in teahouses and Sherpa homes deep in the lush green mountains, following trails used by the local people and visiting the beautiful villages of Bumburi and Bupsa where our charity Moving Mountains has been setting up environmentally sustainable projects like hydro-electric power, tea plantations, schools and development projects for the past ten years.
-You can see how a charity can transform an entire region in the remote kingdom of Nepal.
+For students and teachers alike this is an adventure into the foothills of the Himalayas, exploring traditional Sherpa culture and living in teahouses and Sherpa homes deep in the lush green mountains, following trails used by the local people and visiting the beautiful villages of Bumburi and Bupsa where our charity Moving Mountains has been setting up environmentally sustainable projects like hydro-electric power, tea plantations, schools, our medical centre and other sustainable development projects which will show you how a charity can transform an entire region in the remote kingdom of Nepal.

-There is also rafting, riding elephants in the jungle, exploring the amazing capital of Kathmandu and having a great holiday in this exotic country.
+The trip offers participants a great expedition experience in this exotic country.
 It’s a perfectly safe and beautiful country to visit, and just going there will bring work and income to the villagers.
 The work of Moving Mountains has enabled Sherpa communities to decide and run their own businesses, bring back wealth and families to the region and become sustainable and successful.

 School expedition to Nepal itinerary

-The entire program in Nepal is 27 days.
-Including travel days from the UK the trips takes 28 days.
-The flight is to Kathmandu, where you will be met by our staff.
-The first night in Nepal is in our own guesthouse in the capital before heading out to the mountains.
+The entire program in Nepal is 22 days, including travel days from the UK the trip usually takes 23 days in total.
+The flight is to Kathmandu, where you will be met by our staff and the first night in Nepal is in our own guesthouse in the capital before heading out to the mountains.
 The broad plan is like this:

-9 days of project work, cultural interaction and activities including sports days, recycling and litter, camping out, helping in the schools and delivering our supplies of books, helping in the health post, farming and learning about Tibetan Buddhism and life for the Sherpas.
+7 days of project work, cultural interaction and activities including sports days, recycling and litter collection, camping out, helping in the schools and delivering our supplies of books, helping in the health post and delivering medical supplies from Kathmandu, farming and learning about Tibetan Buddhism and life for the Sherpas.

 6 day trek from Bupsa to Namche Bazaar for views of Everest and back down to mountain airport at Lukla to fly to Kathmandu